 |Seeking to make conscious that which is unconscious, telling the client the meaning of his experiences.|

 |Introducing an unrelated topic||Client: “I’d like to die!”|

 |Changing the subject.|

 Tips in Answering Therapeutic Communication Questions

 Getting the client’s response or the way you communicate with them is a mainstay of the NCLEX.
 The psychosocial focus of nursing is a central thread throughout all of the clinical areas.
 Effective communication is an essential way to establish therapeutic relationships.
-These type of questions are relatively easy to answer especially if you read these five principles on answering therapeutic communication questions:
+These types of questions are relatively easy to answer especially if you read these five principles on answering therapeutic communication questions:

 1. Responses that focus on the client’s feelings

 Most clients sometimes find it difficult to express their feelings whether they have a terminal illness, are pregnant, or are scheduled for surgery.
 Any nursing response that elicits these feelings would be therapeutic.
 Listen and attend to those client cues.
 For example, the question below: